aonemd/geckorate/README.md

 end
 ```

-and initialize it in your controller and use it for your view:
+And initialize it in your controller and use it for your view:
 ```ruby
 # app/controllers/posts_contrller.rb